rt-net/crane_x7_Hardware/README.md

 “Drawing” directory contains aluminium plate drawing data in PDF and DXF.
 You can replace a damaged plate by cutting it based on the data contained herein.

-“others” directory contains links to CRANE-X7’s components and parts assembly manuals.
+“links.md” contains links to CRANE-X7’s components and parts assembly manuals.

 Sample programs are managed in this repository: rt-net/crane_x7.